-Oracle Data dictionary cache database buffer cache redo log caches add any others.
+Oracle Data dictionary cache database buffer cache redo log caches add any others

-Oracle Memory Cache/Architecture: Oracle uses memory to store different pieces of information, like Program Code, Connected session, if it not currently active with any or different user, Information needed when program executive (Locking Information), and last Cached Data on peripheral memory.
+Oracle Memory Cache/Architecture: Oracle uses memory to store different pieces of information, like Program Code, Connected session, if it’s not currently active with any or different user, Information needed when program executive (Locking Information), and last Cached Data on peripheral memory.

 Memory Structure/Shared SGA: Shared System Global Area is a group of shared memory structure containing data and constrain information for each (every DB) database system, this space of memory and information are shared between different & multiple user.

-Shared Pool: Shared Pool Cache is a piece of memory in SGA that Oracle uses in order to store SQL (Structure Query Language) area statements and Data Dictionary (DD), DD Cache is a collection of database table & views containing references information about the database, they also help database administrator to track the location of various data also in the similar way in PL/SQL statements and objects, the total size of the shared pool is defined by the initialization parameter shared_pool_size, default value parameter 8MB on 32bit platforms and 64MB on 64-bit platforms.
+Shared Pool: Shared Pool Cache is a piece of memory in the SGA that Oracle uses in order to store SQL (Structure Query Language) area statements and Data Dictionary (DD), DD Cache is a collection of database table & views containing reference information about the database, they also help database administrators to track the location of various data also in the similar way in PL/SQL statements and objects, the total size of the shared pool is defined by the initialization parameter shared_pool_size, default value parameter 8MB on 32bit platforms and 64MB on 64-bit platforms.

 Processes: A processes is thread of control in an operating system that can run a series of steps, a process normally has its own private memory area in which it runs.
 They are basically two types of processes, one is user process run the application (tool code), and other is server processes or background processes.